klara-zaskalanova/english-for-designers/02-first-impression/index.md

 ![Showscreen.
 Three photos of gently textured white cake standing on tree stump.
 No decorations placed on cake, only one crossed fig fruit standing next to it.
 Peaceful atmosphere, japandi style.
 Creamy-beige business card in foreground.](img/aura-cake-architect.png)

 - *Visual identity for a pattiserie*.
 - *The task was to create an identity for the pattiserie and make it a brand, so it will stand out from the other pattiseries in town.
 The main idea I created and want to be communicated, is to be more present.
 Aura shouldn't be just about desserts but also about slowing down.
-About mindufully enjoying the dessert and the moment itself*.
+About mindfully enjoying the dessert and the moment itself*.
 - *Aura is a small business, so the branding was all on me.
 And I creatd it from scratch.
 Besides the visual identity, I came up with a list of potential names, I provided my client with a competition research, but I also took care of photos and copywriting.*

 ### Czech School Without Borders, London / 2022